 Finish the wrap with Elasticon or an elastic bandage material.
 He said to make sure you have half of the Elasticon on the Vetrap and half on the horse’s hair.

-You should make sure you don’t apply your Vetrap too tightly around the point of the hock.
+Make sure you don’t apply your Vetrap too tightly around the point of the hock.
 That can cause more issues for your horse.

-Tips and Tricks
+Tips and Tricks for Wrapping a Horse’s Hock

-Parsays shared some tips and tricks that he has learned over his career for wrapping a hock.
+Parsays shared some tips and tricks that he has learned over his career for wrapping a hock:

 2. Make sure you can see the natural ‘wrinkles’ in the Vetrap material after you have applied the bandage.
 “If it is smooth, it is likely too tight,” Parsaye advised.